JaSt17/raaven_Pipeline/README.md

 ### The Config File

-Before running the pipeline, customize the configuration file.
-The config file is a Python script containing dictionaries with all necessary parameters for each pipeline step.
+Before running the pipeline, you must customize the configuration file.
+The config file is a Python script that contains dictionaries defining all the necessary parameters for each step of the pipeline.

-Config files are stored in the `configs/` subdirectory.
-This directory contains all configs that were used for the different libraries in our analysis.
+Configuration files are stored in the `configs/` subdirectory.
+This folder includes all the config files used for different plasmid libraries in our analysis.

-├── configs
-│   ├── config_BRAVE_22aa.py
-│   ├── config_BRAVE.py
-│   ├── config_Example.py
-│   ├── config_p005.py
-│   ├── config_p006.py
-│   ├── config_p007.py
-│   ├── config_undetermined_p005.py
-│   ├── config_undetermined_p006.py
-│   ├── config_undetermined_p007.py
-│   ├── README.md
+Each plasmid library can have different library identifiers, linker sequences, or structural variations.
+Therefore, it is essential to adapt the configuration file to match your specific library setup.

- For the example data, use the provided `configs/config_Example.py` file in this directory.
+For the provided example data, you can use the preconfigured file: `configs/config_Example.py`.

 **Note:** Detailed parameter explanations are available in `configs/README.md`.